schatekar/blog/_posts/2017-12-15-building-a-user-friendly-chatbot.md

 layout: post
 title: What makes a chatbot great?
 author: Suhas Chatekar
-excerpt: AI, user of voice or guide UI does not make a chatbot great.
+excerpt: AI, use of voice or guide UI does not make a chatbot great.
 It is the personality of the bot that makes it great.
 But what does "personality of the bot" even mean?
-tweet: A wonderful collection of of tips to build a great chatbot
+tweet: A wonderful collection of tips to build a great chatbot
 published: true
 ---